 Development Standards: The proposed SMP establishes shoreline buffers: 75' for water related and water enjoyment activities and 150' for non-water oriented structures and uses.
-Building setbacks off the buffer are required based on the zoning district, and public access standards are established.
+A building setback of 15' off the buffer is also required, and public access standards are established.